ansyblenetwork/sdg/_posts/2020-11-11-naming-notes-intervals.md

 `);
 </script>

-The root note determines the key (C, in all of the examples above); the bass note determines the inversion.
+In summary, the root note determines the key (C, in all of the examples above); the bass note determines the inversion.

 ### Seventh chords